Gay Friendly Canada

 BRITISH COLUMBIA |

-We are delighted to publish our 18th annual Gay Friendly Canada Guide in various media formats once again this year, for the convenience of our audience.
-Whether you prefer print or online media, we have it all.
-Besides print, we also have an online PDF edition that you can download, an online interactive flip-book edition, and a Kindle e-book edition on Amazon.
+We are delighted to be publishing the 20th annual edition of Gay Friendly Canada in multi-media formats this year, for the convenience of our local audience and international travellers.
+In addition to print, we also offer a downloadable online edition, a flip-book edition, as well as a Kindle e-book edition on Amazon.

-Travel is one of our passions, and Canada has a lot to offer from coast to coast.
-A sophisticated tourism infrastructure of national, regional and local organizations provides easy access and information about attractions, festivals, hotels, restaurants, bars and nightclubs.
-The business community has also shown great support by sponsoring LGBTQ2SAI+ events, and featuring LGBTQ2SAI+ people in their mainstream advertising.
-Considering how things used to be, it’s remarkable to see major corporations, politicians, businesses, organizations, and people from all walks of life on the streets waving the rainbow flag, and declaring Love is Love.
+Canada has so much to offer from coast to coast, including an extensive 2SLGBTQI+ network and welcoming infrastructure of organizations, events, hotels, restaurants, bars and nightclubs.
+The business community has also stepped up in a big way by sponsoring 2SLGBTQI+ events, and featuring 2SLGBTQI+ people in their mainstream advertising.
+Considering how things were not so long ago, it’s encouraging to see the business community, politicians, community organizations, and people from all walks of life out on the streets waving the rainbow flag, and proclaiming Love is Love.

-With all of that said, we hope you enjoy our 18th annual edition.
-Right now is a great time to explore Canada, whether you are a visitor, planning to visit, or are fotunate enough to call Canada home.
+With all of that said, we hope you enjoy our 20th annual edition.
+Right now is a fabulous time to visit Canada, or to just get out there to enjoy all we have if you call Canada home.
+Elbows Up!